zeitgeistpm/zeitgeist/README.md

 - [orderbook-v1](./zrml/orderbook-v1) - A naive orderbook implementation that's
   only part of Zeitgeist's PoC.
 Will be replaced by a v2 orderbook that uses 0x-style hybrid on-chain and off-chain trading.
-Eventually will be replaced by an automated market maker based on Robin Hanson's Logarithmic Market Scoring Rule.
 - [prediction-markets](./zrml/prediction-markets) - The core implementation of the
   prediction market logic for creating and resolving markets.
+- [swaps](./zrml/swaps) - An implmenation of a constant function automated market maker (similar to Balancer) that allows for liqudity providing and trading of prediction market shares.
 - [shares](./zrml/shares) - Implementation of tradable and transferrable shares of prediction market outcomes.